ScharreSoft/The-Poor-Mans-Drum-Machine/README.md

 ·   Create, play and edit drumtracks consisting of 48 different drum patterns.
 A drum track can have a length of 224 measures (patterns)

+·   Create patterns using Pattern Write mode and Tap Write mode

 .
-Pattern mode: create tracks by playing different patterns on the fly
+Pattern Play mode: create tracks by playing different patterns on the fly

+·   Voice Mute mode: mute and un-mute voices on the fly for extra variation and improvisation

 ·   Save up to 36 drum tracks on an EEPROM

 ·   Internal clock and external clockable (e.g. using LFO or MIDI)

+·   External Reset input and Clock Out output

 ·   MIDI in  The module can be synced by an external MIDI clock (e.g. a DAW) to play a programmed rhythm

-·   The module can play a MIDI drumtrack that was programmed in a DAW. (only tested with Ableton Live)
+·   The module can play a MIDI drumtrack that was programmed in a DAW (with full velocity control). (only tested with Ableton Live)

 ·   MIDI out:  A drumtrack can be recorded in a DAW.
 (This is somewhat rudimentary)